 Tip for Reducing Your Prescription Drug Costs

 Use Mail Order: Are you taking prescription drugs for a long-term condition, such as asthma, high blood pressure, or high cholesterol?
-Switch your prescription from a retail pharmacy to mail order It can save you money –$5 -$30 for three months of medication, depending on the tier.
+Switch your prescription from a retail pharmacy to mail order.
+Some plans offer this benefit at select retail pharmacies.
+It can save you money –$5 -$30 for three months of medication, depending on the tier.
 See the plan pages for copay details.
 Once you begin mail order, you can conveniently order refills by phone or online.
 Contact your plan for details.

 Prescription Drug Programs

 Some GIC plans have the following programs to encourage the use of safe, effective and less costly prescription drugs.
 Contact the plans you are considering to find out details about these programs:

 - Mandatory Generics – When filling a prescription for a brand name drug for which there is a generic equivalent, you will be responsible for the cost difference between the brand name drug and the generic, plus the generic copay.

 - Step Therapy – This program requires enrollees to try effective, less costly drugs before more expensive alternatives will be covered.

 - Specialty Drug Pharmacies – If you are prescribed injected or infused specialty drugs-you may need to use a specialized pharmacy which can provide you with 24-hour clinical support, education and side effect management.
 Medications are delivered to your home or doctor’s office.

 For most GIC Medicare enrollees, the drug coverage you currently have through your GIC health plan is a better value than a basic Medicare Part D drug plan.
 Therefore, most individuals should not enroll in an individual federal Medicare drug plan.
 See the Medicare Part D page for additional details.

 This information provided by the Group Insurance Commission .